linux-integrity/ima-doc/ima-configuration.rst

 CONFIG_INTEGRITY_MACHINE_KEYRING
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When this boolean is set, registered ``MOK`` key certificates are loaded by default on the :ref:`dot-machine` keyring.
+When this boolean is set, registered machine owner key certificates are loaded by default on the :ref:`dot-machine` keyring.

-When it is clear, registered ``MOK`` key certificates are loaded on the :ref:`dot-platform` keyring.
+When it is clear, registered machine owner key certificates are loaded on the :ref:`dot-platform` keyring.

+   Note that this boolean is only supported for ``MOK`` keys on UEFI.

 :ref:`config-integrity-ca-machine-keyring` and
 :ref:`config-integrity-ca-machine-keyring-max` can override the default.

-See :ref:`dot-machine` and :ref:`dot-platform` keyrings

 .. _config-integrity-ca-machine-keyring: